KrizKnowz/Quant-Intraday-Trading/README.md

 ---

 ### Notes
-- This project is experimental and for educational use only.
+- This is a personal project for learning purposes only and should **not** be relied upon for actual investment decisions.
 - Contributions, suggestions, and discussions are welcome.
 - Good luck and have fun!